Kentucky: Natural environment and conservation

 Kentucky hosts multiple habitats with a high number of endemic species, including some of the most extensive cave systems in the world.
-102 species are known to be endemic to the state.
+102 known species are endemic to the state.
 The Bluegrass region, which is believed to have once been a lush open woodland environment similar to oak savanna with abundant thickets of river cane, a species of bamboo, was once described by E. Lucy Braun as having the most "anomalous" plant life of the whole Eastern United States.
 Kentucky's natural environment has suffered greatly from destructive human activities that began after European colonization, particularly the conversion of natural habitat to farmland and coal mining.

 Kentucky has an expansive park system, which includes one national park, two National Recreation Areas, two National Historic Parks, two national forests, two National Wildlife Refuges, 45 state parks, 37896 acre of state forest, and 82 wildlife management areas.

 Kentucky has been part of two of the most successful wildlife reintroduction projects in United States history.
 In the winter of 1997, the Kentucky Department of Fish and Wildlife Resources began to re-stock elk in the state's eastern counties, which had been extirpated from the area for over 150 years.
 As of 2009, the herd had reached the project goal of 10,000 animals, making it the largest herd east of the Mississippi River.

-The state also stocked wild turkeys in the 1950s.
-There were reported to be fewer than 900 at one point.
-Once nearly extinct here, wild turkeys thrive throughout today's Kentucky.
-Hunters officially reported a record 29,006 birds taken during the 23-day season in spring 2009.
+The state stocked wild turkeys in the 1950s, after reportedly having fewer than 900.
+Once nearly extinct, wild turkeys thrive throughout Kentucky.
+Hunters reported a record 29,006 birds taken during the 23-day season in spring 2009.

 In 1991 the Land Between the Lakes partnered with the U.S. Fish and Wildlife Service for the Red Wolf Recovery Program, a captive breeding program.